mui/mui-x/docs/data/data-grid/tree-data/tree-data.md

 Same behavior as for the [Row grouping](/x/react-data-grid/row-grouping/#group-expansion).

-## Automatic parents and children selection
+## Disable automatic parents and children selection

 Same behavior as for the [Row grouping](/x/react-data-grid/row-grouping/#automatic-parents-and-children-selection).